Perchinka/Perchinka/README.md

 Hi 👋 My name is **Alex**
 ===========================

-I'm python developer and cybersecurity enthusiast
+I'm software engineer and cybersecurity enthusiast
 ----------------------------------------------

 *   🌍  I'm based in Cambridge